Quality of Life

 Moving to Overland Park?
 Check out our new residents guide!

 The three public school systems serving Overland Park residents – Blue Valley, Shawnee Mission and Olathe – consistently rank among the best in the nation.

 In ACT exams taken in 2015, students from all three school districts had scores far exceeding state and national averages.
-Compared to the state average of 21.9 and the national average of 21, Blue Valley’s composite score was 25.4 (the highest in district history); Olathe’s was 24 and Shawnee Mission’s was 23.8.
+Compared to the state average of 21.9 and the national average of 21, Blue Valley’s composite score was 25.4 (the highest in district history); Olathe’s was over 22 and Shawnee Mission’s was over 23.

 Each district consistently receives high marks from the Kansas Department of Education and meets the Adequate Yearly Progress (AYP) set for No Child Left Behind (NCLB).

 Facilities: 21 elementary schools, 9 middle schools, 5 high schools, Blue Valley Academy, Center for Advanced Professional Studies, Parents as Teachers, Access Program, Hilltop Campus

 All five of Blue Valley’s high schools made Newsweek’s top public high schools list, the Washington Post’s most challenging high schools list, and The Daily Beast’s list of America’s top high schools.
 2014 Blue Valley graduates posted the top ACT score of Kansas City metro area school districts and the highest score in district history, with a composite score of 25.3.
 2014 graduates also recorded the highest composite SAT score in district history with an average score of 1864, which exceeds state and national averages.
 Blue Valley schools have received the Presidential School of Service Award 162 times for student volunteerism since its inception in 2006.
 Blue Valley Schools' innovative Center for Advanced Professional Studies (CAPS) is a nationally-recognized program in which students are fully immersed in a professional culture and mentored by actual employers to solve real world problems while receiving high school and college credit.